anthony-zhou/anthonyzhou.me/_posts/2019-12-31-oatmeal-and-emergence.md

 layout: post
 title: "Oatmeal and Emergence: How a whole can be greater than the sum of its parts"
 date: 2019-12-31
-description: How a whole can be greater than the sum of its parts
+description: "How a whole can be greater than the sum of its parts"
-image: /assets/images/oatmeal.jpg
+image: assets/images/oatmeal.jpg
-author: Anthony Zhou
+author: anthony
+categories: [food, essays, science]
-tags:
+tags: [emergence]
-  - emergence
-  - food
-  - essays
-  - science
 ---

 Oatmeal.
 At best, it is a nutritious and filling breakfast.
 At worst, a sloppy and unappetizing gruel.
 In short, oatmeal exhibits stunning diversity.
 However, amidst all these seemingly disparate varieties of oatmeal lies a surprising commonality, one that may leave you thinking about your breakfast long after the last bite.